5-Ingredient Slow Cooker Fajita Salsa Chicken

-The perfect recipe for when you're short on time but still want a delicious, real food dinner, 5-Ingredient Slow Cooker Fajita Salsa Chicken is a snap to prep and requires just a handful of ingredients.
+The perfect recipe for when you’re short on time but still want a delicious, real food dinner, 5-Ingredient Slow Cooker Fajita Salsa Chicken is a snap to prep and requires just a handful of ingredients.
+It’s one of my favorite easy slow cooker recipes.

 Easy, simple, and delicious, you’ll want to add this one to your weekly rotation!